Frequently Asked Questions

 Your treatment will generally consist of one or several of the following:

 - postural assessment, correction and advice

 - laser, ultrasound, electro-therapy and heat treatment; and

-How many times will I have to see a physiotherapist?
+How many times should I see the Physiotherapist?

 The frequency and duration of treatment is entirely dependent on the type and severity of the injury.
 Some clients only need to see a physiotherapist once and others will require long term rehabilitation.